DMV.ORG is not affiliated with any government agency

 Snowmobile Permits

 You'll also need to obtain a snowmobile trail permit.
-These permits cost $25, are good for one year, and will expire on September 30.
+These permits are good for 1 year, and will expire on September 30.
 The permit sticker should be placed above the headlight .

 Non-residents planning on using their snowmobiles on Michigan's public lands also need to have the permit.

-Trail permits are available through the Department of Natural Resource (DNR), the Michigan Snowmobile Association, or one of the nine DNR full-service customer service centers.
+Trail permits are available through the Department of Natural Resources (DNR) website, the Michigan Snowmobile Association, or one of the DNR full-service customer service centers.

 Money from the sale of the permits is used for the snowmobile trails.